puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

 > This method only works if your puppet master servers are using a web server that provides a method for proxying requests, like [Apache with Passenger](/guides/passenger.html).

-All certificate related URLs begin with `/certificate`; simply catch and proxy these requests using whatever capabilities your web server offers.
+All certificate related URLs begin with `/<NAME OF PUPPET ENVIRONMENT>/certificate`; simply catch and proxy these requests using whatever capabilities your web server offers.

 > #### Example: Apache configuration with [`mod_proxy`](http://httpd.apache.org/docs/current/mod/mod_proxy.html)
 >
 > In the scope of your puppet master vhost, add the following configuration:
 >
 >     SSLProxyEngine On
+>     # Proxy all requests that start with things like /production/certificate to the CA
 >     ProxyPassMatch ^/([^/]+/certificate.*)$ https://puppetca.example.com:8140/$1
 >
 > This change must be made to the Apache configuration on every puppet master server other than the one serving as the CA. No changes need to be made to agent nodes' configurations.